 There are no prerequisites to take this course.
 However, you will need a high school diploma or GED equivalent to start a career as a paralegal.
 It is also recommended that you have basic computer skills, including proficiency in the Microsoft Office suite and fundamental keyboarding skills.
 A strong grasp of English grammar conventions, such as spelling, punctuation, and composition, is also recommended.

-To meet the eligibility requirements to sit for the NALA Certified Paralegal exam, you must meet one of these requirements.
-You must have 60 semester hours, of which at least 15 are from paralegal studies, hold an associate's degree in paralegal studies, a bachelor's degree in any field, or have seven years of experience as a legal assistant under the supervision of a member of the Bar.
-You should review the exam requirements before enrolling in this course.
+To meet the eligibility requirements to sit for the NALA Certified Paralegal exam, you must meet one of the following requirements: You must have 60 semester hours, of which at least 15 hours (225 clock hours)are from paralegal studies or hold an associate's degree in paralegal studies, or a bachelor's degree in any field, or have seven years of experience as a legal assistant under the supervision of a member of the Bar.
+Please review the exam requirements before enrolling in this course.

 You must meet one of the following requirements outlined in Categories 1, 2, or 3 at the time of filing an application form to be eligible for the CP certification exam through NALA.

 1. Graduation from or completion of a paralegal program:

 - (a) approved by the American Bar Association; or